ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed missing STM32 PWM low level driver error in platform.mk by adding the driver files (bug 2913560).
 - NEW: STM32 PWM driver implementation.
+- NEW: LPC214x SPI driver implementation (SSP only, polled mode, no IRQ), this driver replaces the old, not HAL compatible, SSP driver.
 - NEW: Added custom mode settings to the STM32 PAL driver:
   - PAL_MODE_STM32_ALTERNATE_PUSHPULL
   - PAL_MODE_STM32_ALTERNATE_OPENDRAIN